Skip to main content

 NC partners

-More than 170 members of the Italian Coalition have already launched more than 200 initiatives and this number is rapidly increasing, with more than eight million potential beneficiaries.
+More than 270 members of the Italian Coalition have already launched more than 340 initiatives and this number is rapidly increasing, with more than eight million potential beneficiaries.

-The Coalition is led by the Technical Steering Committee of Repubblica Digitale, coordinated by the Department for Digital Transformation - Presidency of the Council of Ministers on behalf of the Minister for Technological Innovation and Digital Transition.
+Members of the National Coalition are businesses, municipalities, other public entities and NGOs.
+The Coalition is led by the Technical Steering Committee of Repubblica Digitale, coordinated by the Department for Digital Transformation - Presidency of the Council of Ministers.

-The Committee is formed by representative of Ministries, Conference of Regions, UPI, Anci, AgID, Unioncamere, representatives from universities (CRUI and coordinator of the EU Code Week), research institutes (ConPER), RAI, Confindustria Digitale and citizens' association of the National Coalition for Digital Skills.
+The Committee is formed by representative of Ministries, Conference of Regions, UPI, Anci, AgID, Unioncamere, representatives from universities (CRUI and coordinator of the EU Code Week), research institutes (ConPER), RAI, Confindustria and citizens' association of the National Coalition for Digital Skills.

 Committee is supported by Osservatorio Competenze Digitali (AICA, Anitec-Assinform, Assintel, Assinter Italia), Osservatorio Università-Imprese (Fondazione CRUI), Osservatorio Agenda Digitale and Osservatorio Smart Working (Politecnico di Milano), CINI (Consorzio Interuniversitario Nazionale per l'Informatica), GII (Gruppo di Ingegneria Informatica) and GRIN (Gruppo di Informatica).